Protection and Guard Service

 Protection and Guard Service (Serviciul de Protecţie şi Pază, abbreviated SPP) is the Romanian institution designated to protect and defend dignitaries, as well as their family or close relatives.
 The institution operates independently, although it collaborates closely with the Romanian Ministry of National Defense and other secret services.
 Its motto is Semper Fidelis.

+Structure

+The Romanian Protection and Guard Service is divided into various departments and units: